The day my therapy went up in smoke.

 Nietzsche is clear that the ‘art of transfiguration is philosophy’.
 Since he anticipated a time when there would be “philosophical doctors”, I take Nietzschean Psychotherapy to be the ‘art of transfiguration’.

-Burning the notes was a birthing for my therapist and for our work.
+Burning the notes was surely some sort of birthing for my therapist and our work.
 Nietzsche describes the ‘art of transfiguration’ as being characterised by non-separation, which, for the psychotherapist means no separation of oneself from the work, and beyond a certain point there is no separation between therapist and client.
-The fire consumes all: all go up together and nothing escapes.
+The fire consumes all: all go up together – nothing escapes.
 If baptism by fire is a sort of transfiguration, then what is consumed by the fire?

 To be clear, the fire does not consume the old (inherited, assumed, introjected) values; they have already gone.
 They make way for the creation of new values.
 The fire is the creator as their new values play out upon their life.